shashank-karrthikeyaa-a-s/Remote-Home-Automation/README.md

 # Remote-Home-Automation
-To control legacy as well as Smart Home Devices using an App.
+To control legacy as well as Smart Home Devices using an Android App.